 \subsubsection{Order $\succ_E$}

 Given a connected graph $G$, family $\cF = \cF(G)$ consists of all connected subgraphs $G'$ of $G$ with $V(G') = V(G)$.

-A graph $G'$ is called a {\em spanning tree} of $G$ if $V(G') = V(G), \; E(G') \subseteq E(G)$, and $G'$ is a {\em tree}, that is, connected and has no cycles.
 By definition, all spanning trees of $G$ are in $\cF$ and, obviously, they form class $\cM = \cL\cM$.
 By Lemma \ref{WH}, family $\cF$ is weakly hereditary.

 \begin{remark} Let $G$ be a connected graph with weighted edges: $w : E(G) \to \mathbb{R}$.
 It is well known \cite{Bor26a,Bor26b,Kru56} that one can obtain a spanning tree of $G$ of maximal total weight by the greedy algorithm, as follows.
 Delete an edge $e \in E(G)$ such that (i) $e$ belongs to a cycle of $G$, or in other words, the reduced graph is still connected on $V(G)$, and (ii) $e$ has a minimal weight among all edges satisfying (i).
-Proceed until such edges exist. \end{remark}
+Proceed until such an edge exists. \end{remark}